cppnetwork-tools/pcnetm/README.md

               experiment takes a non-zero amount of time, this is only an approximation.

        -H hops
-              Set the maximum number of hops that pchar will probe into the network.
+              Set the maximum number of hops that pcnetm will probe into the network.
 The default maximum is 30 hops, the same as with pathchar and traceroute.

        -h     Print usage information.